Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Some POS systems, like Shopify POS, come with integrated payment processing, while others require you to manage separate contracts, fees, and payments with a third-party provider.

 Choosing a POS system with integrated payment processing simplifies your monthly costs, accelerates payouts, and reduces inaccuracies in your financial reporting due to human errors.
-Integrated payments also means you’ll spend less time reconciling charges.
+Integrated payments also mean you’ll spend less time reconciling charges.

-Contrarily, when you partner with a third-party to handle payment processing, you’ll have to manually reconcile payments accepted from your card reader with your POS system, and it may take longer to receive payouts.
+Contrarily, when you partner with a third party to handle payment processing, you’ll have to manually reconcile payments accepted from your card reader with your POS system, and it may take longer to receive payouts.